LuLu lum

 “I do consider myself a colorist,” says the striking 73-year-old, fluffing her signature red mane.

 But let’s back up a bit… Because Lulu’s flair for adventure and creativity didn’t begin with mannequin art.
-Her one-of-a-kind nature was likely destined from the start, being born a leap-year baby (Feb.
-29), and raised in the shadow of Disneyland’s castle (Anaheim, CA).
+Her one-of-a-kind nature was likely destined from the start — beginning with being a leap-year baby (Feb.
+29) raised in the shadow of Disneyland’s castle (Anaheim, CA).

 This eldest of three sisters adopted bright purple and pink as “me” colors early on (“They just make me happy”), and her independent streak took full flight with college graduation.